udude17/MCW-ECR/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

 ### Task 1: Remove resources and configuration created during this lab

+You should follow all steps provided *after* attending the Hands-on lab.

 1. Log in to the Azure portal.

+5. Navigate to the **Blueprints** blade.

+6. Remove any blueprint assignments and any blueprints created during this lab.

 2. Navigate to the **Policy** blade.